Frequently Asked Questions

 Trivium Academy’s location is two miles west of the Dallas North Tollway from the Park Blvd exit.
 This campus is located in Lewisville ISD close to the Plano ISD border at 2205 E Hebron Pkwy, Carrollton, TX 75010.

 Our building has a beautiful library, a large cafeteria, a full size gym, a football field, and great outdoor spaces.
 Trivium is a community school, and we want to meet the needs and satisfy the interests of our student population.
-This facility will allow us to do just that by offering clubs, programs, specials, and extracurricular activities based on the demand of our students.
+This facility allows us to do just that by offering clubs, programs, specials, and extracurricular activities based on the demand of our students.

 What testing is done?